Art and Activities

 Tea Cosy Club

-Our over 60s craft and social club puts on weekly activities including crafts, sewing, and visits from local arts groups e.g. The Angel Shed Theatre Company and the Little Angel Theatre.
+Our over 60s craft and social club puts on weekly activities including crafts, sewing, and visits from local arts groups e.g. the Arcola Theatre, the South Islington Library, and more.

 Craft Corner